-2) I must obtain a LincPass or other necessary access credentials to access both State and Federal computer systems.
+2) I must obtain the necessary credentials to access both State and Federal computer systems.
 This may include a background check.
-Failure to obtain necessary credentials to access necessary systems may lead to dismissal from employment.
+Failure to obtain the necessary credentials to access these systems may lead to dismissal from employment.

 3) I have read and understand MSA Directive 20100.1.
-Furthermore, I understand that failure to comply with the expectations and standards set forth in MSA Directive 20100.1 may lead to dismissal from employment
+Furthermore, I understand that failure to comply with the expectations and standards set forth in MSA Directive 20100.1 may lead to dismissal from employment.